aceton2/mondux/README.md

 - Testing the database could be more thorough.
 - ORM implementation is probably advised.
-- Seperation of concerns: DB connect vs Query definitions.
+- Seperation of concerns: Queries are written directly in the `db_connect` class.
+In subsequent developements this would be refactored.